 Ben and I acted casual about the whole affair.
 He knew all he needed to know.
 His understanding wasn’t much, but he carried on happily.
 Whenever I looked at him smiling, it was a reminder to push through the rough months ahead.

-The science of how fatherhood transforms you My wife and I gradually had to pull Ben from many of his favourite activities—his after-school program, then adventure camp, too.
+My wife and I gradually had to pull Ben from many of his favourite activities—his after-school program, then adventure camp, too.
 We left our youngest, Lily, in daycare because I needed time to look for a new job.
 Lily was blissfully unaware of what was going on—being only two, she wasn’t old enough to understand.
 I’d look forward to those euphoric moments of her smiling, running and jumping into my arms like nothing had changed.
 It was a welcome break from the everyday struggle.

 As time went on, my Excel sheet filled up with applications, follow-ups, and networking events.
 My time was tight.
 The budget was tighter.
 With summer approaching and camp costs looming, we pulled Ben from some fun weeks we had planned.
 It was heartbreaking explaining to him why he couldn’t go to arts camp.
 But after some crying, he took it in stride.
 It was me who pushed back.
 “I’ll find a job,” I insisted to my wife.
 “It was too expensive anyway,” she replied.

 I never wanted to deny him an opportunity, yet here I was.

 My wife and I were angry and resentful.
 I found myself losing confidence.
 The pressure just kept rising with each job rejection.
 And, of course, Ben was asking when he could get a new bike.

 Ben watched us struggle.
 And he struggled, too.
 “Why can’t Daddy come with us?” he whined whenever my wife took the kids somewhere fun.
 I wanted to go, and felt like I was missing out on a piece of his childhood.
 But I had another networking meeting.